 Eating more fat while reducing carbs helps boost your ketone levels, speeding up ketosis.
 One of the things I did was to take medium-chain triglycerides or MCT oil daily.

 I take I tablespoon of MCT upon waking up and another tablespoon before exercising in the afternoon.
 Each serving (1 tablespoon) has about 14g of total fat.
-I’m lucky that the only health shop at the mall where I often go to sells MCT oil!
+I use Kiss My Keto’s C8 MCT oil.

 Other ways I increased my fat intake included choosing fatty cuts of meat.
 Chicken happens to be one of my favorites, so I go for chicken wings.
 When it comes to ground beef or pork, I steer clear of the lean versions.